 - Coaches or Club Members refereeing their own Team is not a satisfactory arrangement for competitive Colts League matches where Referees should be independant and must have been officially appointed by the Local Society.
 Referees must not be associated with the Home Club.

 - Should any Team experience difficulty with the official appointments channel from their Local Society they should inform their League Secretary who will give them every assistance.

 - Should the Home Team be unable to provide an Independant Society Referee they should inform their Visitors before the day of the game as Visitors may be able to access and provide a Society Referee to officiate.

-- As a final resort the Home Team may provide their Club Referee - only by agreement with their Visitors.
+- That failing the Home Team may provide their Club Referee.

 - In any event the Home Team is obliged to cover the Referee’s expenses.